Emma Norris - 6 Jul, 2021

-According to a new joint study released by Aussie Home Loans and CoreLogic, the suburb of Treagar in the Blacktown city council in Western Sydney is the cheapest place to to buy a house in Sydney, with a median price of $437,734.
+According to data released by Aussie Home Loans and CoreLogic, the suburb of Treagar in the Blacktown city council in the Western Sydney is the cheapest place to to buy a house in Sydney.
+Here, you’ll find median price of $437,734.

 In fact, the majority of Sydney’s most affordable suburbs are located in the Blacktown city council region in the the outer western suburbs.
 These are are the only areas in Sydney where you can find median house prices coming in under $500,000.
 Other affordable suburbs for buying houses include Shalvey, Warragamba, Emerton and Dharruk.
 For buying an apartment, the cheapest median prices are found in Carramar, Ambarvale, Leumeah, Minto and Fairfield.

 The cheapest suburb to buy a property within 10 kilometres of Sydney’s CBD was Arncliffe, where the median house price was $1.23 million.
 It was also one of the top five cheapest suburbs to buy apartments with the median unit price of $670,000.